Big Data

 Health insurance protects you from having to pay large medical bills that can arise even from simple medical procedures.
 Cal Poly will enroll students in the campus health insurance plan upon enrollment in classes each term including summer.
 You are also strongly advised to continue your coverage during school breaks.

-Detailed instructions about how to use your plan can be found on Relation Insurance.
+Detailed instructions about how to use your plan can be found on My Care 26 Health Insurance Portal.
 You must download a new insurance ID card at the start of each quarter of enrollment.

 How much does it cost?